LunaSare/tutorials2021ms/ms.md

 ### Box 1
-Availability does not impy accessibility.
+Availability does not imply accessibility.
 One example I really like is the marshmallows in an office.
 The marshmallow bags were there, availabe for anyone to eat them.
 But until someone opened the bag and put the marshmallows in a tray or container, people started eating them.
 Maybe it was something psychological in this case.
-But the point is that simply sharing your code and documenting it might not be enough for the average researcher to reproduce, they'll be able to figure it out, but the time needed to do so might not be worthy in their mind, or might not be something they can invest in, even if it would be useful for them long term, the short term investment is too intense.
+But the point is that simply sharing your code and documenting it might not be enough for the average researcher to reproduce, they'll be able to figure it out, but the time needed to do so might not be worthy for them, or might not be something they can invest in, even if it would be useful for them long term, the short term investment is too intense.
-Let alone students that are just starting, it is even more daunting for them.
+Let alone students that are just starting, it is even more difficult for them.

 ## Discussion

-The principles to create tutorials described here facilitate adoption of software and analysis wokflows among researchers at different academic levels, from undergards to established researchers.
+The principles to create tutorials described here facilitate adoption of software and analysis wokflows among researchers at different academic levels, from undergrads to established researchers.

 It will also help closing the gap between students that had access to computational resources (and computational training) from an early age and students that did not.
 Late access to computational resources and training can occur due to lack of economic resources, often ocurring in households from underrepresented communities and minorites.
 It can also be due to gender-biased parental and community pressures, in which males are more often encouraged to perform activities related to computers, while females are discouraged.

 How to balance software acceptance VS. adoption?
 These principles can be used to aide not only reproducibility, but also software adoption in the natural sciences.